Michota/URLshortener/README.md

 🔸 store generated links in .localStorage <br>

 🔷 Less important<br>
-🔹 add "copied!" tooltip appear after clicking on link<br>
+🔹 add "copied!" tooltip after clicking on link<br>
 🔹 make new style for the page (simple, clean)<br>
 🔹 make mobile version of the website<br>
 🔹 create polish and russian language versions